Protecting our environment

 Our track record

-We have a good track record of reducing our impact on climate change and has been monitoring this since 2010.
+We have a good track record of reducing our impact on climate change and have been monitoring this since 2010.

-This year 2019-2020 we planted 1,500 trees and plants (1,000 of those since Christmas).
-Since 2010, Greenhouse Gas Emissions have fallen by 30 per cent and the council now recycles 54 per cent of its office waste.
+In the year 2020 to 2021, we planted 1,500 trees and plants.
+Since 2010, greenhouse gas emissions have fallen by 50.2 per cent and the council now recycles 75.5 per cent of its office waste.
 The council owns one of the largest local authority solar farms in the UK, a 12.4MW facility delivering energy to the National Grid.
-In May 2020 it produced 2007MWh of electricity –the equivalent of powering 600 homes for an entire year.
-In addition, it works with businesses to reduce their carbon footprint and use renewable energy which is also installed on council offices.
+During the year, it produced 11,507MWh of electricity – the equivalent of powering 3,300 homes for an entire year.
+In addition, we work with businesses to reduce their carbon footprint and use renewable energy which is also installed on council offices.
 We are providing new on-street and off-street electric vehicle points and rapid charging points to encourage alternative greener forms of travel.

-In addition, five of the council’s parks have achieved national Green Flag status awards and the council continues to generate renewable energy – power and heat – at many of its sites.
-At Nowton Park in March, the council has procured electrical equipment to replace petrol driven items that had reached the end of their useful life.
+In addition, six of our parks have achieved national Green Flag status awards and we continue to generate renewable energy – power and heat – at many of our sites.
+At Nowton Park, we procured electrical equipment to replace petrol driven items that had reached the end of their useful life.
 The new equipment is lighter to haul and quieter.
-We also have looked at our own buildings and practices.
+We have also looked at our own buildings and practices.
 Many of our buildings have solar panels and environmentally friendly measures such as reusing rainwater.
-Our buildings have generated enough renewable energy to supply 142 homes.
-Mileage has reduced by 34 per cent since 2010 and water consumption is down 13 per cent since 2010.
+Our buildings have generated enough renewable energy to supply 157 homes.
+Mileage has reduced by 67 per cent since 2019 to 2020 and water consumption is down 58 per cent since 2010.

-The authority is also reducing the amount it cuts on verges and increasing the use of plants that help pollinators, so important as we seek to improve biodiversity across West Suffolk.
+We are also reducing the amount we cut on verges and increasing the use of plants that help pollinators - so important as we seek to improve biodiversity across West Suffolk.

 - Climate change action see council’s electric vehicle chargers’ boost - press release 25 May 2021